Eric-G-Romano/CapStone_Flatiron/README.md

 ## Conclusion

+In conclusion, the combination of engineered features from the historical data set and the features from a sentiment analysis provide a great foundation to models to predict whether the Ethereum market will close higher or lower than the previous day.
+Looking into just the months leading up to these all-time highs and before the crash our models provide actionable recommendation to help investors possibly make more informed investments.

 ### Recommendations

 1. Look into the new centers that provide the strongest correlations to the market.
 Keeping them in your daily reading list will be your best use of time in trying to get information on Ethereum.